 Iran, Saudi Arabia's main rival for regional influence, called Prince Mohammed's appointment a "soft coup".

 Its leadership was critical of comments he made last month that the "battle" should be taken into Iran, with Supreme Leader Ayatollah Ali Khamenei labelling Saudi leaders as "idiots".

-Analysts said the prince's rapid rise has created friction within the ruling family, however, and made Saudi policy less predictable than in recent decades.
+Analysts say the prince's rapid rise has created friction within the ruling family, however, and made Saudi policy less predictable than in recent decades.

 Saudi royal family: http://tmsnrt.rs/2rVcsD4